patrickmichalina/angular-typescript-jspm-starter/readme.md

 #Angular TypeScript JSPM Starter
 A super minimal TypeScript based Angular project using JSPM to manage packages/dependencies.
+Something I really like about this structure is that the .js files are never generated locally.
+Instead they are transpiled on the fly with the typescript-jspm plugin.

 ##Get Started
 To download this project and start working on your local machine, run these commands in a terminal window (ensure  [Node](https://nodejs.org) is installed):